brandon-le-1/shopify_app/README.md

 # Inventory Tracking App
 This inventory application is a Ruby on Rails web application that allows a logistics company to keep track of inventory.

-#### What Can I do with this Inventory Tracking App?
+#### What Can I Do With This Inventory Tracking App?
 * Create inventory items
 * Edit existing items
 * Delete existing items
-* View a list of inventory items
+* View a list of all existing inventory items
-* Export list of inventory items to a CSV
+* Export list of all existing inventory items to a CSV

 #### Stack
 * Ruby on Rails